-Problem Possible Reason Solution Fans do not run, LED OK on Fans defective Contact your dealer Fans do not run, LED OK off Power supply → Check power supply and power connection
+Problem Possible Reason Solution Fans only run under full load Communication to fan tray is not working → Remove and reinstall fan tray. → Swap both fan trays to the other slot. → Restart the matrix.
+Fans do not run, LED OK on Fans defective ➔ Contact your dealer Fans do not run, LED OK off Power supply → Check power supply and power connection